hapax/hapax.github.io/assets/minimal-networks.md

 Which is shorter?
 See if you can do better than either.

-*Hint.* You can measure the lines with a ruler and add up the lengths.
+*Hint.* You can measure lengths on the screen with a ruler.
+You may feel like your grandparents, but it works!

 ---